lcpolinar2030-del/canteenproposal/README.md

+FINAL PROJECT PROPOSAL
 Canteen Meal Budget & Queue Tracker
 Group Members:

    Lexyl Caye V. Polinar

    Ethan Jhan Rosales

    Jade Sumaylo

 I. PROJECT OVERVIEW

-The Canteen Meal Budget & Queue Tracker is a simple digital system created to help students manage their meal allowances and avoid long lines in the school canteen.
-The project includes two major features:
+The Canteen Meal Budget & Queue Tracker is a digital system designed to help students manage their meal allowance and avoid long lines in the school canteen.
+It contains two central features:

-A budget tracker that records and calculates student meal expenses
+    • A budget tracker that records meal expenses

-A queue status indicator showing whether the canteen line is short, normal, or long
+    • A queue status indicator showing whether the canteen line is short, normal, or long

-This project is highly relatable, realistic, and useful for both dormers and regular students.
-It is also achievable within the required project timeline.
+This project is practical and relatable for students, especially dormers, and fits the given project timeline.

 II.
 BACKGROUND AND RATIONALE

-Students commonly experience two everyday problems:
+Students commonly face two issues in their everyday school routine:

-Overspending their daily or weekly meal allowance
+    1. Overspending their daily or weekly allowance

-Long lines in the school canteen that waste time
+    2. Spending too much time waiting in long canteen lines

-Dormers are especially affected because they rely heavily on the canteen for their meals.
-By combining a budget management tool with a queue tracking feature, students can save money, plan better, and avoid unnecessary waiting during break time.
+Dormers are particularly affected because they rely entirely on the canteen for their meals.
+By combining financial tracking with a simple line-monitoring feature, this system helps students make informed decisions about when to eat and how to budget their money properly.

 III.
 PROBLEM STATEMENT

-Students currently lack a simple system that helps them:
+Students currently lack a tool that allows them to:

-Track their meal expenses
+    • Track meal expenses

-See how much allowance they still have
+    • View remaining allowance

-Know the best time to buy food without falling into long lines
+    • Identify the best time to buy food

-Plan their daily meals wisely
+    • Avoid long canteen lines

-Because of this, many students overspend and waste valuable time waiting in queues.
+Because of this, many students overspend or lose valuable break time waiting in line.

 IV.
 TARGET USERS

-Dormers – need strict budgeting and meal planning
+    • Dormers

-Regular students – want to avoid long lunch lines
+    • Regular students

-Canteen staff – can use line data to improve serving flow
+    • Canteen staff

-School administrators – can view usage trends for possible improvements
+    • School administrators

 V. PROJECT OBJECTIVES

 The project aims to:

-Develop a meal budget tracking system
+    1. Develop a system that tracks daily and weekly meal expenses

-Allow students to input daily or weekly allowance
+    2. Allow users to input their allowance

-Display the remaining balance automatically
+    3. Display updated remaining balance

-Provide a queue status indicator (short, normal, long)
+    4. Provide a queue status indicator

-Produce a functional prototype
+    5. Produce a functional prototype for presentation

-Upload complete documentation and files to GitHub
+    6. Upload final documentation and files to GitHub

 VI.
 SCOPE AND LIMITATIONS
-Scope:
+Scope

-The system will include:
+The system includes:

-Budget input
+    • Budget input

-Meal expense tracking
+    • Meal expense tracker

-Remaining balance calculation
+    • Remaining balance calculation

-Queue status indicator
+    • Queue status indicator

-Expense history display
+    • Expense history log

-Limitations:
+Limitations

-Queue status will be manually updated, not automated
+    • Queue status is manually updated

-Only applicable to the school canteen
+    • Applicable only to the school canteen
+    • Prototype-level functionality

-Does not function as a full mobile app yet
+    • Not a full mobile application yet

-Prototype-level functionality only

 VII.
 PROJECT FEATURES
 1. Budget Input

-Allows users to set their allowance for the day or week.
+Allows users to set their daily or weekly meal budget.

 2. Expense Recorder

-Students enter the cost of meals (breakfast, lunch, dinner, snacks).
+Students can record the cost of meals such as breakfast, lunch, dinner, and snacks.

 3. Remaining Balance Display

-Automatically updates after each recorded meal expense.
+Shows the updated allowance after each expense.

 4. Queue Status Indicator

-Shows one of the following:
+Displays line condition as:

-Green – Short line
+    • Short

-Yellow – Normal line
+    • Normal

-Red – Long line
+    • Long

 5. Expense History Log

-Shows the list of previous entries for monitoring.
+Shows previously recorded expenses for tracking and review.

 VIII.
-EXPECTED INPUTS & OUTPUTS
+EXPECTED INPUTS AND OUTPUTS
-Expected Inputs:
+Expected Inputs

-Daily or weekly budget amount
+    • Daily or weekly budget

-Cost of food purchased
+    • Meal expense value

-Queue status selection (short/normal/long)
+    • Queue status selection

-Date and time of expense
+    • Date and time of entry

-Expected Outputs:
+Expected Outputs

-Updated remaining balance
+    • Updated remaining balance
+    • List of expense entries
+    • Queue status display

-Summary of recorded expenses
+    • Summary of expenses per day or week

-Display of current queue status

-Daily/weekly expense report

-Full history log
+    • Full expense history

 IX.
 METHODOLOGY

-Brainstorm and finalize topic

-Conduct basic research
+    1. Finalize project idea
+    2. Research and gather sample systems

-Organize features and draft the project proposal
+    3. Organize features and prepare initial draft

-Create GitHub repository
+    4. Create GitHub repository

-Develop a simple prototype
+    5. Develop working prototype

-Test system inputs and outputs
+    6. Test and revise features

-Polish documentation and clean final files
+    7. Finalize documentation

-Prepare video presentation
+    8. Prepare presentation video

 X. TOOLS AND TECHNOLOGIES

-GitHub (documentation, version control)
+    • GitHub

-Canva or Google Slides (presentation)

-Python, Scratch, HTML/CSS (depending on teacher requirement)
+    • HTML/CSS, Python, or Scratch (depending on teacher requirements)
+    • Google Docs / Google Slides / Canva

-Google Sheets (optional prototype tool)
+    • Google Sheets (optional prototype development)

 XI.
 EXPECTED OUTPUTS

-The project will deliver:

-A functioning prototype of the budget + queue tracker
+    • A functioning prototype

-A complete GitHub repository containing:
+    • Complete GitHub repository including:

-This project proposal

-Screenshots or UI mockups
+        – Proposal
+        – Documentation
+        – Mockups

-Source code (if applicable)
+        – Source code (if required)

-Documentation files

-A 3–5 minute recorded or live presentation
+    • A three- to five-minute presentation

 XII.
 BENEFITS OF THE PROJECT

-Helps students save money
+    • Helps students manage allowance

-Prevents overspending
+    • Reduces unnecessary spending

-Reduces wasted time in canteen lines
+    • Minimizes time wasted in long canteen queues

-Helps dormers plan meals better
+    • Helps dormers plan meals efficiently

-Promotes responsible budgeting habits
+    • Encourages responsible budgeting habits

-Improves daily convenience for students

 XIII.
 FINAL REFLECTION ENTRY

 What are you most confident about your draft?
-We are confident that our project idea is practical, relatable, and clearly explained.
-The proposal shows a real problem that students face and provides a simple, helpful solution.
-Our features are achievable and easy to demonstrate in a presentation.
+We are confident that the proposal clearly explains the problem and presents a practical solution.
+The system is simple, achievable, and directly connected to real student life, which makes the idea strong and realistic.

-What would we like to improve?
+What would you like to improve?
-We would like to improve the look of the system by designing a cleaner and more modern interface.
-In the future, we hope to make the queue tracker fully automated and add more features such as reminders or weekly spending graphs.
-We also want to enhance the presentation to make it more engaging and professional.
+We want to improve the visual design of the prototype and make the interface cleaner.
+In the future, we hope to add more features such as an automated queue system or detailed spending analytics.
+We would also like to strengthen the presentation by adding clearer examples and better visuals.